badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

 **Note:**
 - ICA is a powerful technique, especially when dealing with scenarios where the sources are mixed together, and the mixing process is unknown or complex.

-### Q23- How to measure non-Gaussianity in ICA?
+### Q21- How to measure non-Gaussianity in ICA?

-ICA aims to break down a multivariate signal into independent components.
-It relies on the assumption that observed data stems from independent sources, and it's essential that these sources exhibit non-Gaussian behavior.
-This non-Gaussianity enables ICA to effectively discern and isolate the independent components.
+- ICA aims to break down a multivariate signal into independent components.
+- It relies on the assumption that observed data stems from independent sources, and it's essential that these sources exhibit non-Gaussian behavior.
+- This non-Gaussianity enables ICA to effectively discern and isolate the independent components.

-Non-Gaussianity in Independent Component Analysis (ICA) can be measured using various statistical metrics or tests.
-Here are the main measures for non-Gaussianity:
+- Non-Gaussianity in Independent Component Analysis (ICA) can be measured using various statistical metrics or tests.
+- These measures and tests provide insights into the departure of the data distribution from a Gaussian distribution, which is essential for successful ICA decomposition.
+- Here are the main measures for non-Gaussianity:

-- Kurtosis: it quantifies the "tailedness" or peakedness of a distribution.
-In a non-Gaussian distribution, the kurtosis will deviate from the expected value for a Gaussian distribution, which is 3.
+   - **Kurtosis:** in a non-Gaussian distribution, the kurtosis will deviate from the expected value for a Gaussian distribution, which is 3.
 Higher kurtosis indicates heavier tails than a Gaussian distribution, while lower kurtosis indicates lighter tails.
-- Skewness: it measures the asymmetry of the distribution.
-In a non-Gaussian distribution, the skewness will deviate from 0, which is the expected value for a symmetric Gaussian distribution.
+   - **Skewness:** in a non-Gaussian distribution, the skewness will deviate from 0, which is the expected value for a symmetric Gaussian distribution.
 Positive skewness indicates a longer tail on the right side of the distribution, while negative skewness indicates a longer tail on the left side.
-- Negentropy: Negentropy is a measure of non-Gaussianity.
-It quantifies the difference between the entropy of a Gaussian distribution and the observed distribution.
+   - **Negentropy:** negentropy is a measure of non-Gaussianity which, quantifies the difference between the entropy of a Gaussian distribution and the observed distribution.
 Lower negentropy values indicate closer resemblance to a Gaussian distribution.
-- Mutual Information: it measures the amount of information that one random variable contains about another random variable.
+   - **Mutual Information:** it measures the amount of information that one random variable contains about another random variable.
 Since Gaussian distributions are maximally non-informative, components with low mutual information are more likely to be closer to Gaussian, while those with high mutual information are more likely to be non-Gaussian.
-- Jarque-Bera Test: The Jarque-Bera test is a statistical test that assesses whether sample data have the skewness and kurtosis matching a normal distribution.
+   - **Jarque-Bera Test:** The Jarque-Bera test is a statistical test that assesses whether sample data have the skewness and kurtosis matching a normal distribution.
 A low p-value indicates departure from normality.

-These measures and tests provide insights into the departure of the data distribution from a Gaussian distribution, which is essential for successful ICA decomposition.

-### Q24- Fast-ICA versus ICA ?
+### Q22- Fast-ICA versus ICA ?

 Fast Independent Component Analysis (Fast-ICA) and Independent Component Analysis (ICA) are both techniques used for separating mixed signals into statistically independent components.
 Here's a comparison between the two: